ikonomov/DiabloX/README.md

       * equip except for weapons and shields (configurable for weapons and shields)
       * refilling belt
       * quick cast
-   * Offline mode has 2/3 of the number of monsters per level compared to the other multi player modes.
    * The lock-on target functionality has been replaced by rapid fire when playing with a mouse.
    * Gold pile size has been increased to 20,000 [5,000].
    * The game name and application ID for Discord have been changed to DiabloX.